Sylviawzy/Sylviawzy.github.io/index.md

 <br><br>

 ## Conference Presentations
 -	**Wei, Z.**, Deng, Z. & Hsin, L.(2020).
 Position, Persons and Register in (Pre-)Adolescents’ Argumentative Writing.
-Paper symposium submitted to the International Association for the Study of Child Language (IASCL 2020), Philadelphia, PA.
+Paper symposium accepted by the International Association for the Study of Child Language (IASCL 2020), Philadelphia, PA.
 July 13-17.
 - Dahbi, M.,  **Wei, Z.**, Uccelli, P., de Galbert, P., & Qin, W. (2020).
 Development and Validation of a Measure of Intercultural Fluency for US Adolescents Traveling Abroad.
-Poster submitted to the special topic meeting for the Society for Research in Child Development (SRCD 2020), Rio Grande, Puerto Rico.
+Poster accepted by the special topic meeting for the Society for Research in Child Development (SRCD 2020), Rio Grande, Puerto Rico.
 May 4-6.
 -	**Wei, Z.** (2019).
 Motivational Resources in Teacher-child Interactions in Rural China Preschool Classrooms—Evidence from the One Village One Preschool Program.
-Poster accepted by the Harvard Shanghai Center Academic Meeting on Quality Improvement for Early Childhood Education in Rural China, Shanghai, China.
+Poster presented at the Harvard Shanghai Center Academic Meeting on Quality Improvement for Early Childhood Education in Rural China, Shanghai, China.
 November 22.
 -	**Wei, Z.** (2019).
 Representations of Sex Education in Major Newspapers of China and the UK: A Corpus-based Critical Discourse Analysis.
-Highlighted paper presentation at the Comparative & International Education Society (CIES 2019), San Francisco, CA. April 14-18.
+Highlighted paper presented at the Comparative & International Education Society (CIES 2019), San Francisco, CA. April 14-18.
 - **Wei, Z.** & Yang, J. (2019).
 The Association Between Preschooler’s Social Perspective Taking Skills and Academic Outcomes.
-Panel presentation at the 24th Annual Student Research Conference at Harvard University.
+Panel presented at the 24th Annual Student Research Conference at Harvard University.
 Cambridge, MA.
 March 11.
 - **Wei, Z.** & Wang, L. (2019).
 Global Education Learning Activities & Global Competency Outcomes.
 Roundtable session the 24th Annual Student Research Conference at Harvard University.
 Cambridge, MA.
 March 11.
 -	**Wei, Z.** (2018).
 The Impact of Family Investment in Human Capital on Chinese Migrant Children’s Cognitive Ability: An Empirical Study Based on China Education Panel Survey (2014-2015).
-Presented at the Cognitive Neuroscience and Learning Conference at Northeast Normal University, Changchun, China.
+Paper presented at the Cognitive Neuroscience and Learning Conference at Northeast Normal University, Changchun, China.
 July 22-24.

 ## Publications
+- Yang, Z. & **Wei, Z.** (2020) Leonard Woolf: The Apples of Monk’s House, _World Literature_, (1):220-234.
 -	**Wei, Z.** (2018).
 Spinning Wheel, _English Language Learning_, (4):70-73.
 - Yang, Z. & **Wei, Z.** (2018) Porta Portese, _English Language Learning_, (1):57-59.
 -	**Wei, Z.**, & Yang, Z. (2017).
 On God-Man Relation and Changes of Greek Politics and Laws, _Journal of Shenyang Agricultural University (Social Science Edition)_, 19(5):513-517.